loopandlearn/news/docs/index.md

 > There's a translate link on each website we support.
 It uses the Google automatic translation service.

-If you are a non-native English speaker and are stuggling with any of our content, here’s a great suggestion from one of our developers:
+If you are a non-native English speaker and are struggling with any of our content, here’s a great suggestion from one of our developers:

 Open two copies of the “how to” page, one in English and one in your native language.
 Use the English version for opening links and checking identifier and App Group name spellings, and the other one to assist in understanding.